-- Do not wear loose clothing or jewelry when servicing equipment; tie back long hair and avoid wearing loose jackets, shirts, sleeves, rings, necklaces or bracelets that could be caught in moving parts. - Make sure all attaching hardware is properly tightened.
+- Do not wear loose clothing or jewelry when servicing equipment; avoid wearing loose jackets, shirts, sleeves, rings, necklaces or bracelets that could be caught in moving parts. - Make sure all attaching hardware is properly tightened.
 Keep protective shields and guards in their respective places at all times. - Do not check fluid levels or the drive belt's tension while the engine is operating. - Stay clear of the drive shaft and the transmission coupling when the engine is running; hair and clothing can easily be caught in these rotating parts.